 Sorrento; the entrance to the Amalfi Coast.
 While Sorrento isn’t technically part of the Amalfi Coast, it’s important that it is included when planning your trip to the Amalfi Coast and deciding where you will stay.

 Being known for its abundance of citrus and mouth-watering Sorrentine Limoncello, Sorrento is a town with a lot to offer.
 Including wonderful accessibility to Naples and the Amalfi Coast, lower accommodation and food prices, and stunning sunset views to capture during your trip on the Amalfi Coast.

 In comparison to Positano and Amalfi, Sorrento is easily the most accessible town to reach during your stay in the Amalfi Coast.
 With the local “Circumvesuviana” train station in the center of the town, you can reach Sorrento directly from Naples by a short 50-minute train ride.

 This also makes it quite accessible if you are flying into the Naples airport or arriving by train at the Naples central train station.

-If you are flying into the Naples “Capodichino” airport and will be staying in Sorrento, the most cost-effective option is the Curreri bus, it takes about an hour and a half and costs around 10 euros each way.
+If you are flying into the Naples “Capodichino” airport and will be staying in Sorrento, the most cost-effective option is the Curreri bus, it takes about an hour and a half each way.

 It is a very scenic route, so it is recommended to sit on the right side of the bus to get the best views during your ride!